Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Introduction

+To solve this challenging problem, various supervised and unsupervised approaches have been proposed recently.
+Unsupervised anomaly detection methods are preferable in practice because of the prohibitive cost for accessing the ground-truth anomalies~\cite{ding2019deep}.
+Hence, in this study, we focus on unsupervised fashion to detect anomalies in the sense that we do not require access to ground truth anomalies in the training data.
 Intrinsically, unsupervised learning approaches demonstrate worse performance than supervised learning approaches (when they are applicable) due to the lack of supervisory signals.
 Recently, various self-supervised techniques have been proposed to learn a better feature representation via designing supervisory signals directly from input data.
-It has been shown e.g.\ in computer vision domain that self-supervised learning can improve model's robustness and uncertainty estimation, including robustness to adversarial examples, label corruption, detecting out-of-distribution on difficulty, near-distribution outliers etc~\cite{hendrycks2019using}.
+It has been shown, e.g.,\ in the computer vision domain, that self-supervised learning can greatly benefit model's robustness and out-of-distribution detection~\cite{hendrycks2019using}.

-In this paper, we employ the idea of self-supervised learning by forcing the prediction of shortest path length between pairs of nodes (denoted as hop counts for convenience) to detect anomalies on attributed networks.
-This idea allows to address another limitation of existing approaches that utilize only local context of nodes to detect anomalous nodes while neglecting the global context information that provides a complementary view of the network structure patterns including anomalous structures.
-It has been shown that the global context of node is helpful to learn node representation that can finely characterize the similarity and differentiation between nodes~\cite{peng2020self}.
+In this paper, we employ the idea of self-supervised learning by forcing the prediction of the shortest path length between pairs of nodes (denoted as hop counts for convenience) to detect anomalies on attributed networks.
+This idea allows to address another limitation of existing approaches that utilize only the local context of nodes to detect anomalous nodes while neglecting the global context information that provides a complementary view of the network structure patterns including anomalous structures.
+It has been shown that the global context of a node is helpful to learn node representation that can finely characterize the similarity and differentiation between nodes~\cite{peng2020self}.
 Therefore, it is reasonable to assume that effectively anomaly detection methods should consider local and global contextual information.